About

 HRF Board of Directors

-Nearly 60 years of investing in health research excellence begins by having exceptional leaders guiding the foundation’s decisions.
+60 years of investing in health research excellence begins by having exceptional leaders guiding the foundation’s decisions.
 That is why the HRF is extremely proud of its Board members.
 Each member brings unique perspective and expertise in a wide range of areas, including executive management skills, health research and clinical knowledge, and corporate leadership.

 Chair